AakashKaushal-g/bakery-app/README.md

 **quantity** (int) : Quantity of the ingredients in units

 ###### Success Response
-- (string) (if ingredient is added successfully ) Ingredients added succesfully for : eggs,milk
+- (string) (if ingredient is added successfully ) Ingredients added successfully for : eggs,milk
 - (string) (if ingredient is not added successfully ) Failed to add Ingredients : eggs,milk

 The API serve both purposes of insert and increment.
-So if the Item is not existing in the availabel records, it create and entry for the ingredient otherwise, if the entry for the same ingredient already exists, then the existing quantity is incremented by the quantity recieved in the payload
+So if the Item is not existing in the available records, it create and entry for the ingredient otherwise, if the entry for the same ingredient already exists, then the existing quantity is incremented by the quantity received in the payload

 ### addBakeryItem (POST)